vitringr/vault/nodes/SolidJS.md

 # SolidJS

-Solid is a declarative JavaScript framework for creating reactive user interfaces.
+Solid is a declarative JavaScript framework for creating reactive and performant user interfaces.

 ---